jbat10/KIT325/docs/Final Toolkit Report.md

 Our testing criteria for the memory capturing tools involved two main tests to pass.
 The first was successful usage of the tool without any issues.
 In this regard, both WinPmem and AVML managed to produce .raw and .mem files of their systems memory with little difficulty.
 A virtual machine for Linux was used to test AVML as I lacked access to a Linux device, however AVML still performed as expected in this environment.

 The second main test involved successfully operating the tools from and storing the outputted memory files on a mounted USB drive.
 As I lack access to larger USB drives at the moment of testing, a 4gb USB was used, and the tools were only checked to have started creating a memory file instead of creating a full size file.
 For this test, WinPmem worked without issue, successfully running on and creating an output file on a USB drive, up until the drive ran out of space.
-AVML however had initial complications.
+AVML however had initial complications, specifically around execute permissions being different between the linux system and the window’s like formatting of the drive.
+With some troubleshooting and work arounds, we found a way to get the tool working again.
+By changing the avml file to avml.exe, the drive recognizes it as an executable and gives it permission to be run as such.
+Adding the dynamic linker (/lib64/ld-linux-x86-64.so.2) to the command was also necessary to ensure the executable functioned correctly.
+With these changes, AVML was also able to create a .mem file of captured image up until again, the drive ran out of storage.

+!!!SHOULD FURTHER TEST THESE ONCE A LARGER DRIVE IS ACQUIRED!!!

 ## Packaging Decisions